sharovatov/sharovatov.github.io/e/2024-01-teams-groups-processes.md

 As soon as one or few of the hunting team are expelled for some ridiculous reason (which could be avoided), the team is shattered and will likely reduce to a group.

-## Process activities or cultural peculiarities promoting negative or conflictual social dynamics.
+## Process activities or organisation design peculiarities promoting negative or conflictual social dynamics.

 Certain process activities and are well-known for provoking conflict or other types of negative social dynamics with teams.